 A: Typically, yes.
-There probably is a good reason to take the medication when directed Perhaps it works better at a specific time of day, or it may make you drowsy, so in that case it is best to take at bedtime If you have a question about when to take the medication or prefer to switch taking it to another time of day, please ask your doctor or pharmacist.
+There probably is a good reason to take the medication when directed.
+Perhaps it works better at a specific time of day, or it might make you drowsy, so in that case it is best to take at bedtime.
+If you have a question about when to take the medication or prefer to switch taking it to another time of day, please ask your doctor or pharmacist.

 Q: I keep all my medications in my bathroom cabinet.
 Is that the right place to store medications?